Cordyceps is a predatory fungus and a medicinal powerhouse that features prominently in ancient traditions.

 The biological actions of cordyceps against various forms of cancer require further research to be properly understood.
 However, the medicinal potential of cordyceps as an anti-cancer agent looks promising.

 Most research on cordyceps benefits for heart health has been conducted on mice, so more research is needed on its benefits to humans.
-Still, animal research has shown that this fungus has a beneficial effect on cholesterol levels.
+Still, animal research has shown that cordyceps has a beneficial effect on cholesterol levels.

 High cholesterol is one of the main heart disease risk factors.
 A 2011 study examined the effects of cordycepin on bad cholesterol (cordycepin is one of the many bioactive compounds found in cordyceps mushrooms).